ANL-CESAR/XSBench/README.txt

 		was generated.
 E.g., if the file was generated with the "-G nuclide" argument, subsequent runs reading from that file must use the same configuration flags.

+	-k <kernel>

+		For some of the XSBench code-bases (e.g., openmp-threading and cuda) there are several optimized variants of the main kernel.
+All source bases run basically the same "baseline" kernel as default.
+Optimized kernels can be selected at runtime with this argument.
+Default is "0" for the baseline, other variants are numbered 1, 2, ... etc.
+		People interested in implementing their own optimized variants are encouraged to use this interface for convenience rather than writing over the main kernel.
+The baseline kernel is defined at the top of the "Simulation.c" source file, with the other variants being defined towards the end of the file after a large comment block delineation.
+		The optimized variants are related to different ways of sorting the sampled values such that there is less thread divergence and much better cache re-usage when executing the lookup kernel on contiguous sorted elements.

 ==============================================================================
 Debugging, Optimization & Profiling